Process:

 Machines purchased must either be used or if new they have been made in a fashion so as to be good stewards of this earth.
 Many of my machines are well-built, older pieces that are easy to upkeep.
 I expect to have them the rest of my career, then give them to my kids.

 Finally, for me, good woodworking promotes family and friendship.
-Sure, sometimes I may work 60 hours in a week, but this is always balanced with extra time taken for my family the following week.
+Sure, sometimes I may work 60 hours in a week, but this is always balanced with extra time taken for my family and friends the following week.
 During the design and building phases I look for ways to engage those around me, whether in asking their opinion, or in seeking their expertise.
-In the end, my family comes first, my friends second, and woodworking last.